giuseppefutia/sod2015/README.md

 ## Description

-[TODO]
+In this project we wanted to create an interactive visualization to represent Trentino's events data made available during the hackathon.
+On the one hand we have developed a timeline on which binding these data for exploring initiatives in a specific period of time.
+On the other hand, we have started to create a graph in order to use the RDF representation for exploring data.

+About technology aspects, we have used jQuery for making query to the endpoint SPARQL of the Fusepool platform and D3.js for data visualization.

+In the following sections, we explaing which data we have used and the future works on this project.

 ## Linked Data from Fusepool P3 platform

 In order to create our D3.js visualization, we have used the SPARQL endpoint exposed by the Fusepool platform.
 In particular we have defined 2 different queries.

-With the first query, we have retrieved all events from the Trentino dataset, including the start date and the end date.
+With the first query, we have retrieved all events from the Trentino datasets, including the start date and the end date.
 Therefore, we have binded these data on a timeline.

 	PREFIX rdfs: <http://www.w3.org/2000/01/rdf-schema#>
 	PREFIX schema: <http://schema.org/>